Lumière Box 4x6.5

 - Aluminium winder.

-This metal bodied camera has opens at the side to load the film.
-This is the 1st Lumière box camera to have a side opening which was subsequently adapted for the 1939 Scoutbox (Type C).
+This metal bodied camera opens at the side to load the film.
+This is the 1st Lumière box camera to have a side opening which was subsequently adapted for the Scoutbox (1935) and the Scoutbox (1939).

 How to Use